harness/developer-hub/docs/platform/13_Templates/template.md

 2. Different branches in the same repository.
 3. The same branch and same repository.

-When selecting a version of a template, be sure to set the branch and repo context before toggling the version.
-The version can reside on multiple branches, so Harness needs to know which location to render the version of the template from.
+When selecting a template version, be sure to set the branch and repository context before switching versions.
+Since versions can exist in multiple branches, Harness needs to know where to render template versions.

 For more information on branching and version management with branching, go to [Template Library with Git Experience docs](https://developer.harness.io/docs/platform/git-experience/configure-git-experience-for-harness-entities/#branch-selection-logic-for-fetching-referenced-entities-in-remote-pipelines).